Close Menu

 Researchers have reported the discovery of the oldest known drawing in a cave on the southern coast of South Africa, according to a study published in the journal Nature.

-It was found in The Blombos Cave, that has been undergoing excavation since 1991 with deposits that range from the Middle Stone Age about 100,000 to 72,000 years ago, to the Later Stone Age about 42,000 years ago to 2,000 years BCE.
+It was found in The Blombos Cave, which has been undergoing excavation since 1991, with deposits that range from the Middle Stone Age, about 100,000 to 72,000 years ago, to the Later Stone Age, about 42,000 years ago to 2,000 years BCE.
 Located on the southern tip of South Africa, about 300 kilometers east of Cape Town, the cave complex has proved a treasure trove of ancient human artifacts.

 Our microscopic and chemical analyses of the pattern confirm that red ochre pigment was intentionally applied to the flake with an ochre crayon.